-Note that the actual constellation RAAN values will change over each satellite's lifetime due to perturbation forces and variations in each unique orbit's nodal regression rate.
-The mean nodal regression rate is -0.04187 deg/day for an inclination of 55°.
-Maintenance of the GEC values and relative spacing of the slots are the controls employed to compensate for orbit plane drift and sustain constellation geometry at acceptable levels.
+Note that the actual satellite RAAN values will vary from the nominal values in Table 3.2-1 and Table 3.2-2 due to initial launch dispersion, perturbation forces acting over each satellite's lifetime (particularly the inclination-dependent forces due to the Earth's geopotential oblateness [J2 term]), and variations in other forces affecting each unique satellite orbit nodal regression rate.
+Maintenance of the satellite argument of latitude (ArgLat) values and relative spacing of the slots are the controls employed to compensate for orbit plane drift and sustain constellation geometry at acceptable levels.
 It is also possible for the inclination to drift out of the operational range.